 I detest them for several reasons and would not recommend taking a puppy or young dog to them.
 First off, in a dog park situation, you have no idea if others that take their dogs there follow proper deworming and vaccination protocols.
 I have seen reports of several dog parks being shut down for periods of time due to a dog that recently visited that park being diagnosed with a highly contagious issue.
 Whether the dog picked it up at the park, or was already harboring it and possibly left the disease behind is never quite sure but it is a higher risk area than some others.
 Secondly, I see too many people that take their dog to the dog park because they are out of control and they want a place their dog can burn off some energy so that he is somewhat manageable at home.
 The dogs are not trained well, have owners that sit back and play on their phone without monitoring their dog at all or if they do watch them, they have no control or idea how to diffuse a bad situation.
 A poorly trained dog is a danger to your dog and a poorly trained dog that lacks proper doggy social skills is even worse.
 Several years ago I read a Reader's Digest article about "50 Things Your Vet Won't Tell You" and one of them was that dog parks are pretty awful.
 The vets interviewed stated that a majority of their dog fight injuries came from dog park situations.

-Why does do you recommend my puppy be seen by my vet within 5 days?
+Why do you require my puppy be seen by my vet within 5 days?
 Didn't your vet just look at him?

 Yes, they have just been seen by my vet.
-If you are local to my area and using my vet, that 5 day limit can be waived.
-The #1 reason I want them examined by your vet within 5 days is so that your vet, being an unbiased party, can concur with my vet that I sent you home with a healthy puppy before there is a chance that they are exposed to too many sources outside my home environment.
+The #1 reason I want them examined by your vet sooner than later is so that your vet, being an unbiased party, can concur with my vet that I sent you home with a healthy puppy before there is a chance that they are exposed to too many sources outside my home environment.
 If for some reason my vet missed something and it's enough of a problem to warrant returning the puppy, you might not be as attached to it in 5 days as you would be in 14 days.
 The other reason is so that the puppy can be introduced to their vet and the hospital in a very laid back, happy way with only a regular physical and lots of love and attention and no needle jabs so that their first experience is all positive.